Before hitting the hay, hit the mat for a soothing stretch sequence that eases muscle tension and improves circulation so you'll sleep better tonight

 1 of 8All photos

 Whether you spend each day at a desk or on your feet, your commute is a quick walk or a long drive, you did a 20-minute HIIT workout or an hour of Pilates, your body gets put through its paces on a daily basis.
 So it's important to give it a little TLC at the end of the day with a good stretch.
+Doing a bedtime yoga routine in bed is as relaxing as it sounds.

 Photo: Corbis Images